sh6khan/git-cheat-sheet/README.md

 However, reverting back to a specific commit can be really confusing if you've never done it before.
 Git gives you several ways to do it, and depending on the situation, one way is easier than another.

 First, you'll want to identify which commit you want to roll back to.  enter `git log --oneline` and select the first 5-6 digits of the sha_key for the commit you want to return to.
-I will be using the sha_key of 184353d9 (you usually only need the first 6-7 digits of your commit).  as the commit key that we want to return to
+I will be using the sha_key of 184353d9 (you usually only need the first 6-7 digits of your commit).  as the commit key that we want to return to.

 ##### Go back and checkout
 1. There are no changes that have not been committed.